Taking TIBSOVO FOR CHOLANGIOCARCINOMA (CCA)

 Information about the safe use of TIBSOVO

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not take TIBSOVO for conditions for which it was not prescribed.
 Do not give TIBSOVO to other people, even if they have the same symptoms you have.
 It may harm them.
-You can ask your pharmacist or healthcare provider for information about TIBSOVO this is written for healthcare professionals.
+You can ask your pharmacist or healthcare provider for information about TIBSOVO that is written for healthcare professionals.

 How you should store TIBSOVO

-- Store TIBSOVO at room temperature between 68 to 77 °F (20-25 °C)
+• Store TIBSOVO at room temperature between 68 to 77 °F (20-25 °C)

-- Keep TIBSOVO in the original container
+• Keep TIBSOVO in the original container

-- Keep the container tightly closed with the desiccant canister (drying agent) inside to protect the tablets from moisture
+• Keep the container tightly closed with the desiccant canister (drying agent) inside to protect the tablets from moisture

-- Keep TIBSOVO and all medicines out of reach of children
+• Keep TIBSOVO and all medicines out of reach of children

 Possible side effects of TIBSOVO for cca